AAdylov/Practicum-projects/README.md

-# Practicum-projects
+# practicum-projects
-Projects that I completed while studying at Yandex Practicum.
+Here are the projects that were completed during training at Yandex Practicum.